Questions & Answers

 Financial assistance is available to qualified Ontario residents through the Ontario Student Assistance Program (OSAP).
 It is important to you to make arrangements for financial assistance before you begin your study.
-You can call 416-289-5000, ext.
-2457 to speak with a Financial Aid representative.
+You can call 416 289-5300 to speak with a Financial Aid representative.

 Level Three EAP students who pass all their classes and achieve a final grade of B in their Reading, Writing and Communication classes, will receive direct entry into COMM 161, which is the first English course in most Centennial College programs.
 (Students who qualify for direct entry into COMM 161 will not be required to take the Centennial College Language Assessment Test - Accuplacer).

-Students who successfully complete at least two levels of the EAP Program, one of which must be Level Three, receive an Ontario College Certificate.
+Students who successfully complete all courses in Level 3 of the EAP program receive an Ontario College Certificate.